BigQuery

 • Job Access: To read query logs from completed jobs

-• [Optional] Read Access: To collect data samples (statistics/null counts)
+• Read Access: Required for Solid's Text2SQL engine to generate and validate SQL, and to collect data samples (statistics/null counts)

-IMPORTANT: You must have Owner or IAM Admin permissions on the relevant GCP project(s) to create these roles and service accounts.
+IMPORTANT: You must have Owner or IAM Admin permissions on the relevant GCP project(s) to create the roles and service accounts described below.

 Step 1: Create a Custom Role